uoeIDS/IDS_website/content/assessments/project.en.md

 ### Deliverables

-1. Proposal     - due Tuesday, 26 Oct, at 16:00 UK
+1. Proposal     - presentation in the workshop on Friday 28 October
-1. Presentation - due Friday, 3 Dec, at 09:00 UK
+1. Presentation - due Friday, 2 Dec, at 09:00 UK
-1. Write-up     - due Friday, 3 Dec, at 09:00 UK
+1. Write-up     - due Friday, 2 Dec, at 09:00 UK

 #### Proposal

+The proposal does not count towards your final grade, but you will receive feedback from the tutors and from your peers in the workshop so we highly recommend completing this stage to make sure that you are on the right track!

+You should prepare a slide deck using one of the templates provided.
+There are two templates to choose from, using two different HTML presentation packages which allow you to make presentation slides using R Markdown syntax.
+The first is a package called `xaringan`, the second is a package called `reveal.js`.

+There isn't a limit to how many slides you can use, just a time limit (5 minutes total).
+Each team member should get a chance to speak during the presentation.
+Your presentation should cover:

 - Section 1 - Introduction: The introduction should introduce your general research question and your data (where it came from, how it was collected, what are the cases, what are the  variables, etc.).

-- Section 2 - Data: Place your data in the `/data` folder, and add dimensions and codebook to the README in that folder.
-Then print out the output of `glimpse()` or `skim()` of your data frame.
+You should include the output of `glimpse()` or `skim()` of your data frame in the slides.

-- Section 3 - Data analysis plan:
+- Section 2 - Data analysis plan:
   - The outcome (response, Y) and predictor (explanatory, X) variables you will use to answer your question.
   - The comparison groups you will use, if applicable.
   - Very preliminary exploratory data analysis, including some summary statistics. and visualizations, along with some explanation on how they help you learn more about your data.
 (You can add to these later as you work on your project.)
   - The statistical method(s) that you believe will be useful in answering your question(s).
 (You can update these later as you work on your project.)
   -  What results from these specific statistical methods are needed to support your hypothesized answer?

-Each section should be no more than 1 page (excluding figures).
-You can check a print preview to confirm length.

 #### Presentation